DrewSkelton/BiggieBot/README.md

 ### Commands

-- `!hello` - Bot responds with a greeting
 - `!help` - Displays all available commands and features
 - `!setcounting` - Sets the current channel as the counting channel (Admin only)
 - `!setdailyquestion` - Sets the current channel for daily questions (Admin only)